BwithE/postshell/README.md

   - Client scripts continue to GET commands from the server, execute the commands, then POST results back to the server

 # Disclaimer
 This is not meant to be used for illegal purposes.
-Use at your own discretion.
+Use at your own risk.

 # Getting Started
 1. Download POSTSHELL